Windsurf vs Cursor (2026): tradeoffs and verdict

 | Pricing | Subscription; compare to your seat count and AI usage caps | Subscription; usage limits vary by tier—validate before rollout |

-| Best when | You want a cohesive AI-first flow without assembling extensions | You already live in VS Code and want maximum AI + extension depth |
+| Team fit | Teams that want a cohesive AI-first flow without assembling extensions | Teams already on VS Code who need maximum AI plus extension depth |

 Best for…